kali-linex/linex/Documentation/driver-api/gpio/legacy.rst

 ===============
 A "General Purpose Input/Output" (GPIO) is a flexible software-controlled digital signal.
-They are provided from many kinds of chip, and are familiar to Linux developers working with embedded and custom hardware.
+They are provided from many kinds of chip, and are familiar to Linex developers working with embedded and custom hardware.
 Each GPIO represents a bit connected to a particular pin, or "ball" on Ball Grid Array (BGA) packages.
 Board schematics show which external hardware connects to which GPIOs.
 Drivers can be written generically, so that board setup code